MPGarg/ERA1_Capstone/README.md

 ## Pretraining of Language Model Microsoft

-Large language model can be trained is trained from scratch and loss has reduced from 11 to range of 6.
+Large language model is trained from scratch and loss has reduced from 11 to range of 6.
 This shows if we apply more resources (GPU time :) ) and train further it can learn even more.

 ### Large Language Model Microsoft-phi-1.5 pre-trained from scratch on NVIDIA-A100 40GB GPU.